orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - You must follow the license terms.
   - All variations of the license must be documented in the LICENSE variable.
-  - If it appears to be a license incompatibility, document the name of the license and at least one path to the license file.
+  - If it appears to be a license incompatibility, document the name of the license and at least one path to the license file or the path to the source/header file.

 * metadata.xml rules:
   - Everything is space indented.